Digital Signage Resources & Case Studies - The Rise Vision Blog

 Think about when you were in school; did you ever have a time when you started to sit somewhere only to be told the seat was being saved for a friend?
 To an adult, it’s no big deal, but to students, it can be an embarrassing moment.

 When students have freedom, it can lead to amazing creations and ideas.
 With too much freedom, it can be chaotic.
 Before day one, create a seating chart.
+Assigned seats can also be a great way for students to get to know new classmates and build connections.
 Knowing which students learn best at the back of the room and who wants to sit near the teacher’s desk.
 Friends love sitting with friends but for many, it can be distracting.
 Keep in mind shy students with quiet voices and students who use glasses.
 As a teacher, be willing to move students around but stick to your gut when a pair of students may be more focused on themselves than your lesson

 5. Have fun.
 Be flexible.

 Understand that anxiety is really high, and fears are sometimes higher.
 Some students are coming back to school after the summer, and others are starting new schools entirely.
 The first day of school can be exciting but scary for students.
 For many, they want summer to continue as it was relaxing and not stressful.
-Accommodate their needs to make the transition as smooth as possible.
+Accommodate their needs to make the transition as smooth as possible by providing a break during the day, giving students time to relax and adjust to the new environment.

 One activity that can welcome students back to school is writing and drawing.
 Give students a chance to be creative, express themselves and have fun.
 Draw funny faces, write about their summer and what they want to do this year with friends, sports and music.
 Have them color a picture of their favorite memory from the summer and have students present these to the class.